ZupIT/horusec-docs/content/en/References/Vulnerabilities/Tools using Horusec-engine/Introduction.md

 There are SAST tool specifically created by Horusec to detect vulnerabilities in projects with a specific programming language.

-See more about them in the following pages:
+See more about them in the following pages.